mschrier/git-demo/README.md

 # git-demo

 # adding some notes to see if this works.

 Add a line of code here in the 'my-branch' branch.
+Add another line in the 'my-branch' branch.